 - conditions around the tenancy management (eg tenancy deposits, access to property, rent payments and documentation)

-- conditions around property management (examples include ensuring the property is safe, secure and maintained, energy performance, and removal of waste)
+- conditions around property management (examples include ensuring property is safe, secure and maintained, energy performance, and removal of waste)

 - conditions around complaints of anti-social behaviour